-Moreover, your filter is responsible for aerating your fish tank, especially if you don’t have an air pump, so when you turn it off the filter, the fish and plants will be trying to hang on to their dear lives, if not from ammonia poisoning, from a lack of air.
+Moreover, your filter is responsible for aerating your fish tank, especially if you don’t have an air pump, so when you turn it off the filter, the fish and plants will be hanging on to their dear lives, if not from ammonia poisoning, from a lack of air.

-Wiil A Fish Tank Filter Use Too Much Electricity Now That You Can’t It Off?
+Wiil A Fish Tank Filter Use Too Much Electricity Now That You Can’t Turn It Off

-Apart from fish food and maintenance products, the cost of power should be the only other huge-price you’ll have to pay when running a freshwater aquarium.
+Apart from fish food and maintenance products, the cost of power should be the only other huge-price you may have to pay when running a freshwater aquarium.
 Filters, heater, lights, and air pumps need to stay on almost all the time to keep your fish alive.